open-ephys/onix1-bonsai-docs/articles/hardware/np1e/configuration.md

 workflowLocation: overview
 ---

-## Configuring the NeuropixelsV1e headstage
+## Configuring the NeuropixelsV1e Headstage
 The `NeuropixelsV1eHeadstage` operator is used to configure the Neuropixels V1e Headstage; this can enable streaming of electrophysiology data from a Neuropixels 1.0 probe and orientation data from a Bno055 IMU.
 This is accomplished in the example workflow by leaving all of the `NeuropixelsV1eHeadstage` properties set to their default values.

 Default values for the headstage are: